dhonysilva/shire/README.md

 https://hexdocs.pm/ash/multitenancy.html

-Kamaro Lambert [(visit the project here)](https://github.com/kamaroly/helpdesk) provided two outstanding tutorials on how to work with Multitenancy utilizing the `:context` strategy and I used all of the instrunctions he provided to build this project.
+Kamaro Lambert [(visit the project here)](https://github.com/kamaroly/helpdesk) has provided two outstanding tutorials on how to work with Multitenancy utilizing the `:context` strategy and I used all of the instrunctions he provided to build this project.
 Here are the links to the tutorials:

 - [Part 01](https://medium.com/@lambert.kamaro/how-to-build-a-saas-using-phoenix-and-ash-framework-1-4-69f3a622470d)
 - [Part 02](https://medium.com/@lambert.kamaro/how-to-build-a-saas-using-phoenix-and-ash-framework-2-4-41ccbb8003fe)